 The rake of the fin is how far back the fin tilts or sweeps.
 The more rake you have in your fin, the more drawn out your turns will be, and are preferable on bigger days or when there is a long wall to work with.
 An upright fin will pivot a little more and will be more useful on weaker or junky days.

 The more 'Rake' the less 'Pivot' a fin will have.

 The degree of surfboard rake or surfboard sweep determines whether you have a looser feeling in your fins or you get more pivot out of them.

 The foil of a fin is the aerodynamic shape of the fin from front to back (much like an airplane wing), and help to create some lift under the board.
-Fins are usually thicker around the center and taper out towards the edges.
+Fins are usually thicker around the centre and taper out towards the edges.
 There are a few basic foils and many variations of these.
 Side fins (found on twins, thrusters and quads) are usually flat, or sometimes curved inward on the inside, with it’s foil on the outside.
 Center fins usually have equal foil or double foil, on both sides.
-Usually found on single fins, the center fin on a thruster, or sometimes the rear fins on quads and some keel fins on traditional fishes.
+Usually found on single fins, the centre fin on a thruster, or sometimes the rear fins on quads and some keel fins on traditional fishes.

 Fin foil determines the volume of a fin as well as how the water moves past your fins' sides.

 The cant of a fin is the outward angle of the fin in relation to the bottom of the board.
 A fin set up with zero cant (straight up and down) is faster in a straight line, but not very responsive through turns.
 The more cant the fin has (to a degree) the more responsive through turns.
 This helps keep drive up when the board is tilted and on rail.